mpcrlab/RALVINN2.0/README.md

 ##To Do List
-*Give the BrookStone Rover 2.0 the ability to read QR codes.
+      1)Give the BrookStone Rover 2.0 the ability to read QR codes.
-*Add more helper functions.
+      2)Add more helper functions.
-*Fix Bugs!
+      3)Fix Bugs!